oguzhan-yilmaz/karpenter-eks-vpc-secondary-cidr/docs/eks-custom-networking-vpc-secondary-cidr.md

 kubectl set env daemonset aws-node -n kube-system ENI_CONFIG_LABEL_DEF=topology.kubernetes.io/zone

 ```

-**Environment Variables Explained**
+####  Environment Variables Explained

 - `kube-system ENI_CONFIG_LABEL_DEF=topology.kubernetes.io/zone`:
-    - Means that we are using the _topology.kubernetes.io/zone_ label to determine the `ENIConfig` name(`kubectl get eniconfig`).
+    - Means that AWS CNI is using the _topology.kubernetes.io/zone_ label to determine the `ENIConfig` name(`kubectl get eniconfig`) for that node.
-    - _topology.kubernetes.io/zone_ label is automatically added to the nodes by the kubelet as `eu-west-1a` or `eu-west-1b` or `eu-west-1c`
+    - _topology.kubernetes.io/zone_ label is automatically added to the nodes by the kubelet as `eu-west-1a` or `eu-west-1b` or `eu-west-1c`, so we don't need any extra node tagging to do.
     - This way we have a consistent way of applying the ENIConfig to the nodes.
     - `ENIConfig` has the info about which Subnet and Security Groups should be used for the ENI.
+    - Our nodes will have their 1st ENI configured with the default VPC CIDR block, and the 2nd ENI will be configured with the Secondary CIDR block.
+    - Pods get their IPs from 2nd ENI, and the 1st ENI is used for the node communication.
+    - We will have 1st ENI reserved for pods, and all other ENIs will be used for the pod communication and in the Secondary CIDR block.
 - `AWS_VPC_K8S_CNI_CUSTOM_NETWORK_CFG=true`:
     - AWS CNI will use the `ENIConfig` objects which we create to configure the ENIs.
     - Means that we are enabling custom networking on the CNI level.
 This change will help us to use the secondary CIDR block for the pods.
     - This configuration **requires the existing node EC2 Instances be be restarted to take effect**.

 ### ENIConfig k8s CRDs
+- ENIConfig CRD is used by AWS CNI to create ENIs with the specified configuration for that Availability Zone.
+- The deamonset `aws-node` has env. var. called `ENI_CONFIG_LABEL_DEF`, and it is used to match
+    ```
+    Node Labels:
+        topology.kubernetes.io/zone=eu-west-1a
+        ...

+    AWS CNI makes the following configuration
+        (selected ENIConfig name for node) = NodeLabels[ENI_CONFIG_LABEL_DEF]
+    ```
 - We are informing AWS CNI to look for the node label `topology.kubernetes.io/zone`.
     - For example, if the label value is `eu-west-1a`, AWS CNI will use the `ENIConfig` named `eu-west-1a`.

 ```bash
 export CLUSTER_SECURITY_GROUP_ID_2="sg-014cbeb17de89d3e5"